- Safety and Health Topics

 The combination of these hazards present a significant risk to employees working in logging operations throughout the country, regardless of the type of timber being logged, where it is logged, or the end use of the wood.

-- NEW Crushed by Carriage during Skyline-Skidding Operation.
+- Crushed by Carriage during Skyline-Skidding Operation.
 OSHA Fatal Fact No. 14, (2016).
 Describes how one worker died while working as a chokersetter, when the skyline lost tension and caused the carriage to fall.

 - Potential Hazards of Mislabeled Steel Toe Logger Boots.
-OSHA Safety and Health Information Bulletin, (2004, September 30).
+OSHA Safety and Health Information Bulletin, (September 30, 2004).
 Alerts employers and employees of the potential electrical hazards of Georgia Boot's mislabeled steel toe logger boots; to provide Georgia Boot customers with the manufacturer's recall instructions for the subject boots; and to remind users of OSHA's requirements for electrical protective equipment as covered by 29 CFR 1910.137.

 - Logging.
 OSHA eTool.
 Provides expert assistance for businesses and workers seeking to comply with OSHA's logging standard.
 Logging procedures are examined, OSHA regulations explained, and links are provided to the specific sections of the standard.